campusdomar/PuMuKIT2-doc/MigrationGuide.md

 # Migration Guide

-*This page is updated to the 2.1.0 version*
+*This page is updated to the 2.1.0*

 The migration from PuMuKIT1 to PuMuKIT2 allows to export the metadata of series from PuMuKIT1 and import this metadata into PuMuKIT2.
 The essence (multimedia